 - The control ultimately passed on from JCI when Anglo American Platinum came into being in 1995 when JCI was unbundled

-The Mineral Resource is accessed to 34 Level (the lowest working level) at Siphumelele 1 Shaft, approximately 1,350m below surface, to 28 Level (the lowest working level) at Khuseleka 1 Shaft, approximately 950m below surface, and 29 Level (the lowest working level) at Thembelani 1 Shaft, approximately 1,030m below surface.
-The Mineral Resource at Bathopele shaft is accessed via two decline clusters to a depth of approximately 500m below surface.
-67% or 42.4Moz of the total Mineral Resources are above infrastructure and 33% or 20.9Moz are below infrastructure.
+The Mineral Resource is accessed to 34 level (the lowest working level) at Siphumelele 1 shaft, approximately 1,350m below surface; to 28 level (the lowest working level) at Khuseleka 1 shaft, approximately 950m below surface; and 29 level (the lowest working level) at Thembelani 1 shaft, approximately 1,030m below surface.
+The Mineral Resources at Kwezi, K6, the two Bathopele shafts, Kopaneng and Bambanani are accessed via declines from surface to a maximum depth of approximately 600m below surface.
+70% (41.6Moz) of the total Mineral Resources are above shaft bottom infrastructure (AI), and 30% (17.8Moz) are below shaft bottom infrastructure (BI).

-The vertical shafts mine both the Merensky Reef and UG2 Reef horizons, while the shallow, mechanised Bathopele shaft only mines the UG2 Reef.
-The underground ore is treated at the Waterval UG2 and Waterval Retrofit concentrators, with the concentrate processed in terms of a toll agreement by Anglo American Platinum.
-The Waterval UG2 concentrator has an integrated chrome recovery circuit, which recovers a chrome concentrate from the ore.
+The vertical shafts mine both Merensky Reef and UG2 Reef horizons, while the shallow, mechanised shafts only mine UG2 Reef.
+The ore from the vertical shafts and Bathopele is processed at the Waterval UG2 concentrator.
+Ore from Kwezi, K6, Kopaneng, and Bambanani is processed via two concentrator plants (K1 and K2).
+All concentrate is processed in terms of toll and PoC agreements by Valterra Platinum.
+All the UG2 concentrator plants have integrated chromitite recovery circuits, which recover a chromitite concentrate from the ore.

 Key infrastructure consists of

-- Eleven vertical shafts, of which three are in production and the rest on care and maintenance
+- Six vertical shafts, of which three are in production and three are on care and maintenance

-- Four PGM concentrator plants, with two of the concentrators treating underground material and two of the concentrators treating surface or tailings material
+- Six PGM concentrator plants, with four of the concentrators treating underground material and two of the concentrators treating surface or tailings material

 - Workshops, office blocks and equipment stores